donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 ## What is the Torque cluster?

 The Torque cluster is a pool of high-end computers (also referred to as ___execute hosts___) managed by a resource manager called [___Torque___](http://www.adaptivecomputing.com/products/open-source/torque/) and a job scheduler called [___Moab___](http://www.adaptivecomputing.com/products/hpc-products/moab-hpc-basic-edition/).
 Instead of allowing users to login to one computer and run computations freely, user ___submit___ their computations in forms of ___jobs___ to the Torque cluster.
-A sketch in the picture below summarises how jobs are being managed by the Torque server and scheduled by its companion, the Maui server, to perform computations on the execute hosts in the cluster.
+A sketch in the picture below summarises how jobs are being managed by the Torque server and scheduled by its companion, the Moab server, to perform computations on the execute hosts in the cluster.

 ![](figures/torque_maui_arch.jpg)
 Every job is submitted to the Torque cluster with a set of resource requirement (e.g. duration of the computation, number of CPU cores, amount of RAM, etc.).
 Based on the requirement, jobs are arranged internally in ___job queues___.
-The Maui scheduler is responsible for prioritising jobs and assign them accordingly to execute hosts on which the jobs' requirements are fulfilled.
+The Moab scheduler is responsible for prioritising jobs and assign them accordingly to execute hosts on which the jobs' requirements are fulfilled.
 The system also guarantees dedicated resources for the computation.
 Thus, interference between different computations is minimised, resulting in more predictable job completion time.

 ## Resource sharing and job prioritisation